Nazareth Newton

-Nazareth or Nazaret Newton (died 1583) was a courtier and lady-in-waiting.
+Nazareth or Nazaret Newton (died 1583) was an English courtier and lady-in-waiting.

 Nazareth Newton was the youngest daughter of Sir John Newton (d.
 1568) of East Harptree, Somerset, and Barrs Court, Gloucestershire, and Margaret, daughter of Sir Anthony Poyntz of Iron Acton and Elizabeth Huddesfield.

 At Harptree, the Newton family lived at Eastwood, a house built from the demolished stone of Richmont Castle.

 Her sister Frances Newton, who married William Brooke, 10th Baron Cobham, was a lady of the bedchamber.

 She was a chamberer to Queen Elizabeth in the 1560s.

 Lady Southwell

 Nazareth Newton was the third wife of Sir Thomas Southwell (d.
 1568) of Woodrising, Norfolk.

 Their daughter, Elizabeth Southwell, was a Maid of Honour to Queen Elizabeth.
 She was a mistress of Robert Devereux, 2nd Earl of Essex and mother of Walter Devereux.
 She married Sir Barentine Moleyns or Molyns of Clapcot.
 Their son was Michael Molyns.

 Thomas Southwell had married Margaret Jernegan, and secondly Mary Mansell, mother of his heir, Robert Southwell (died 1598).
 In March 1571, Nazareth Southwell was given a gift of properties confiscated from John Eliot, a London merchant.